U.S. Sugar Program

 Unlike other commodity programs, the sugar program involves the federal government restricting imports to keep domestic prices high and mandating marketing allotments to restrict domestic production.

-This unnecessary government intrusion has cost American consumers $2.4-$4 billion per year and has contributed to the loss of 123,000 American manufacturing jobs between 1997 and 2015 – all to benefit a few extremely wealthy sugar processors.
+This unnecessary government intrusion has cost American consumers $2.4-$4 billion per year and has contributed to the loss of more than 100,000 jobs in U.S. sugar-using industries since 1997 – all to benefit a few extremely wealthy sugar processors.

 Here’s what makes the U.S. sugar program a bad deal for America: